rmky/UI5Facade/Docs/exporting_fiori_apps/export_fiori_app.md

 All other configurations should be left at their default value.

+It is possible to export the app so it uses relative connection paths, instead of absolut ones, to access OData2 services.
+To enable that feature you have to change the following option:
+- `WEBAPP_EXPORT.MANIFEST.DATASOURCES_USE_RELATIVE_URLS`

+The option is located in the configuration json file `exface.UI5Facade.config.json`.
+Setting it to true will enable relative paths, setting it to of will enable absolut paths.

 After creating the project export the app by clicking the `Export` button.
 The app will be exported to the folder given in the `Export folder` option.

 To deploy the exported app on a NetWeaver see [Deploy an exported app on ABAP NetWeaver Gateway](deploy_on_netweaver.md).